MickBuilder/sugar_catch/app/README.md

 ## About

 Many grocery products contain hidden added sugars, even in items that appear healthy like oat meal or yogurt.
-Sugar Catch helps you make informed decisions by revealing the true sugar content of foods and tracking your daily intake.
+Sweetr helps you make informed decisions by revealing the true sugar content of foods and tracking your daily intake.

 ## Getting Started